It worked — and I’ll tell you how in a bit.

-Since August, I’ve been working two days per week and still earning full-time income writing for magazines.
-My goal, when I started this two-day workweek, was to spend more time with my now one-year-old son, have more fun, and do more volunteering.
-On my days off I do check e-mail just to make sure nothing comes up, and if a source can schedule an interview only on one of my days off, I’ll do it.
-But in general, I’m sitting down at my desk and working two days per week.
+My goal, when I started the two-day workweek in 2009, was to spend more time with my one-year-old son, have more fun, and do more volunteering.
+On my days off I would check e-mail just to make sure nothing came up, and if a source could schedule an interview only on one of my days off, I’d do it.
+But most weeks, I sat down at my desk and worked two days per week.

-Then, on a roll, I found free site-blocker software for Firefox and blocked the other sites I spent a lot of time on, like iCanHasCheezburger.com and Failblog.
+Then, on a roll, I found a free site-blocker app and blocked the other sites I spent a lot of time on, like iCanHasCheezburger.com and Failblog.

 Suddenly, I had a ton of free time.